harshitkaushik444555/harshit-aws-cloud-repository/AWS-Projects/Kubernetes-End-To-End-Project-On-EKS.md

 Follow the steps to deploy your app on AWS EKS

-1. First install on your laptop and configure aws cli by providing your access key and secret access key.
+Step 1.
+First install  aws cli on your laptop by providing your access key and secret access key.

+Step 2. configure aws cli by providing your access key and secret access key.

-2. Install Kubectl on your laptop.
+Step 3.
+Install Kubectl on your laptop.

-3. Install eksctl on your laptop.
+Step 4.
+Install eksctl on your laptop.
 ```
 'eksctl' is a command-line tool specifically designed to simplify the process of creating, managing, and deleting
 Amazon EKS (Elastic Kubernetes Service) clusters.
 It is an open-source tool developed and maintained by Weaveworks in
 collaboration with AWS.
 ```

-5. Install EKS cluster on AWS EKS using fargate eksctl command.It will take around 15-20 minutes, so wait.Using eksctl is easy way to create eks cluster.
+Step 5.
+Install EKS cluster on AWS EKS using fargate eksctl command.It will take around 15-20 minutes, so wait.Using eksctl is easy way to create eks cluster.
 ```
 eksctl create cluster --name demo-cluster --region us-east-1 --fargate
 ```